 Charles is frequently recognized as a rising star in the legal community, and has distinguished himself as a versatile lawyer who possesses abilities in all areas of litigation.
 He has prepared matters for trial, tried cases to completion, and represented clients engaged in arbitrations before the AAA, ICDR, ICC and IFTA.
-He has also successfully defended individual and class action suits arising under the FCRA, FDCPA and state consumer fraud statutes and has defended actions seeking damages due to a data security breach.
+He has also successfully defended individual and class action suits arising under the TCPA, FCRA, FDCPA and state consumer fraud statutes and has defended actions seeking damages due to a data security breach.
+Further, Charles acts as an arbitrator in commercial disputes before the AAA.

 Prior to joining the firm, Charles served as a law clerk to Judge David D. Dowd Jr., of the United States District Court for the Northern District of Ohio.